 exponents of units shall be denoted with a double asterisk (i.e., ‘**’, for example, m/s2=m/s**2).

 Some of the items in the applicable tables are dimensionless.
 The table shows a unit value of ‘n/a’, which in this case means that there is no applicable units designator for these items (e.g., for ECCENTRICITY).
-The notation ‘[n/a]’ should not appear in an OPM or OMM.
+The notation ‘[n/a]’ should not appear in an OPM, OCM or OMM.

 OEM Units